A Doll’s House

 To reach the Box Office, call 802.296.7000.

-Accessibility – Accessible parking is located next to our Administrative & Production Building (76 Gates Street).
+Parking and Access – Accessible parking is located next to our Administrative & Production Building (76 Gates Street).
 The main and side entrances to the Barrette Center for the Arts are wheelchair-accessible.
 The building has wheelchair-accessible restrooms on the first floor, and an elevator to take patrons to second floor seating.

 Accessible Seating – If you would like accessible seating, please call the box office.
 We hold special seats to accommodate wheelchairs, walkers, canes, hearing, and sight challenges.
 We would love to speak with you before you book your seats to make sure you are comfortable!